-Likewise, the taste and aroma of ‘Kaji Nemu differ from other citrus fruits like ‘Gul Nenu which are unique and the people of Assam have been experiencing and relishing it generation after generation.
+Likewise, the taste and aroma of ‘Kaji Nemu differ from other citrus fruits like ‘Gul nemu’ which are unique and the people of Assam has been experiencing and relishing it generation after generation.

 It has a unique aroma of “Lemon”.

-This has been propagated by vegetative means as a clonal horticultural variety and named as ‘Kaji nemu’
+This has been propagated by vegetative means as a clonal horticultural variety and named ‘Kaji nemu’

 Assam is rich in water resources and has vast tracts of fertile land.
-In most of the areas of Assam, the soil is loamy, fertile and vast biological diversity which is the best suited for the cultivation of ‘Kaji nemu’.
+In most of the areas of Assam, the soil is loamy, fertile and has vast biological diversity which is the best suited for the cultivation of ‘Kaji Nemu.

 The highest flowering takes place in the spring (February – March), besides sparse flowering throughout the year.
-During this period, the minimum temperature of the state is 15-160C and maximum is 25-260C, which is ideal for flowering of ‘Kaji nemu’.
+During this period, the minimum temperature of the state is 15-160C and the maximum is 25-260C, which is ideal for the flowering of ‘Kaji Nemu.

 The unique characteristics of Kaji Nemu and its special packaging are registered under the Geographical Indication of Goods (Registration and Protection) Act, 1999.
 Facilitated by Assam Agricultural University, Jorhat, Assam -785013, Assam Lemon Kaji Nemu makes its long Journey to Al-Hamra Supermarket at Northampton in England’s East Midlands region and European markets.